cosc2336-ds-alg/assg00/README.md

 be a part of the pull request.
 Notice also that the project action check will still be failing.
 But if you look carefully at the action check results, you will see that the build and `isPrime()` tests pass, and the `findPrimes()` tests are now running, they just are not all passing yet.
+Also if you didn't do it, make sure you associate the Task 2 with this pull request.
+Normally it it best practice to associate each pull request with a single issue.
+So in future we may close off and create multiple pull requests within an assignment that group one or more tasks.

 ### Complete findPrimes() Task 2